loris-fo/battleships-web/README.md

+#Battleships Web

-This repository shows our work on Battleships web!
+This repository shows our weekly work on the Battleship web!